-Important Dates for the Byggerstath family
+Early History of the Byggerstath family

 This web page shows only a small excerpt of our Byggerstath research.
 Another 48 words (3 lines of text) covering the years 1639, 1714, 1685, 1713 and are included under the topic Early Byggerstath History in all our PDF Extended History products and printed products wherever possible.